Updated: Jan 19

 Children with reactive attachment disorder deserve healthcare that meets their needs, including specialized treatment professionals.

 Institutions of higher education need to teach students (especially our future mental health professionals) about attachment disorders, not just attachment issues.

 Insurance companies need to understand the true needs of children with reactive attachment disorder.
 What they need is in stark contrast to what they get.

 7. Ask for help.

-DON’T DO IT ALONE.
+You can't do this alone.
+Despite what they say, you can't fix reactive attachment disorder with love and time.
+In fact, the disorder only festers the longer it goes without quality help.
 Find support wherever you can.
 And remember that RAD Advocates is here for you.
-We can stand beside you and help you get your voice and needs heard.
+We can stand beside you and help you get your voice and your needs heard.
 We’re committed to offering the help we needed but couldn’t find back in our darkest days.

 The system meant to support children with reactive attachment disorder and their families is broken.
 But there’s a way through—it’s relentless education and self-advocacy.

-In 2021, be the hero you need and deserve.
+In 2023, be the hero you need and deserve.
 Speak up for yourself and your family.
+But, as you do, be kind to that hero.
+Pat yourself on the back and keep your head up as you go.
 And remember that you have every right to do so.